white-wolf97/movies-api/README.md

 # Evaluacion Node

-An API with various endpoints about movies, that connects to external API themoviedb.org
+An API with various endpoints about movies, that connects to external API [themoviedb](https://themoviedb.org)

-# How to run?
+## How to run it?

 1. Download the files
 2. Open a terminal in the root folder of the project